 - Online students must complete supervised fieldwork on ground, and may complete such fieldwork locally upon approval of the site, the supervisor, and the college.

-- To transfer into the B.A. program, students must have a minimum of 60 credits from a regionally accredited 2- or 4-year college or university.
+- To transfer into the online B.A. program, students must have a minimum of 60 credits from a regionally accredited 2- or 4-year college or university.

-- Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by earning undergraduate credit for experience they have gained in the workplace.
+- Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree and entry into a master's program by waiving undergraduate credit for experience they have gained in the workplace.

 Pacific Oaks College is accredited by the Western Association of Schools and Colleges (WASC).